D2OKAY/simUI/README.md

 ## Building simplchatUI

-To build an executable file for Ollama Chat, use the following command:
+To build an executable file for simpleUI, use the following command:

 ```
 npm run build